 - Pros: Trendy cafés, galleries, and unique hotels.

-- Cons: Slightly removed from main attractions.
+- Cons: Slightly far from the main attractions.

 - Top Picks: